dallen72/teamwater-itch-jam-july-25/README.md

 	- need to have an explanation for multiple cows (explained to the user)
 	- add a character to the first node
 	- Make sure the user cannot add a line path segment that Crosses the existing lines (David)
+	- need to make the line disappear when the animation plays for the river (the node path)
+	- need to make the input disabled when the win animation is being played
+	- need to make the win message, put the continue button in a UI box
+	- style the start button on the main menu screen with the UI we have

 ## Feedback from playtest 8/13:
 	- The simple ui and tutorial is great. the interactive map on the phone could be bigger. consider doing away with the saure map, allowing the entire screen open to play.